AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 Chatbot

-There are numerous API providers in the chatbot landscape, the majority of them are focusing on Natural Language Processing (NLP) and Natural Language Understanding (NLU).
-It is the crucial step to decide since it will be handling the most important step in a conversational interface.
+There are numerous API providers in the chatbot landscape, with the majority focusing on Natural Language Processing (NLP) and Natural Language Understanding (NLU).
+It is a crucial decision to make, as this will affect the most important aspect of a conversational interface.

 Natural Language Platforms (NLP) comparison